 We’re probably biased, but this answer will surprise you.
 SEO is not for every company.

-That’s right, it’s not.
-If you’re wanting to try SEO out for a month and see what happens, it’s just not going to right for you most of the time.
-It is truly an investment into your company now and into the future.
+That’s right; it’s not.
+If you want to try SEO out for a month and see what happens, it’s just not going to right for you most of the time.
+It is truly an investment in your company now and into the future.
 If you’re unsure about the future of your company, it may be better to look at just PPC campaigns to generate new business.
-Additionally, if you prefer scratch off lottery tickets to 401Ks for your retirement plan, you likely wouldn’t be the type of person that wants to invest in SEO.
+Additionally, if you prefer scratch-off lottery tickets to 401Ks for your retirement plan, you likely wouldn’t be the type of person that wants to invest in SEO.